Chabulsqu/react-challenge/README.md

 ### What I learned

-I had very few difficulties when using React for this project, but I liked being able to use sessionStorage to save forms when changing URLs, I look forward to implement an appointment save function using localStorage.
+I had very few difficulties when using React for this project, but I liked being able to use Window.sessionStorage to save forms when changing URLs, it took me a bit of time to find the way to include state in Window.localStorage but it made me more confident using both of these features.

 ### Useful resources